amatarazzo777/gentoo-scripts/readme.md

 This is a scripts that is used to generate the gentoo with a command line for my liking.
-The package includes kernel settings and several options for building gentoo and afterwards installation.
+There are several mergods of building the kernel.
+Using menuconfig is nice but ultamitely can render some functions of the computer inoperable.
+Using genkernel provides a means at which a solid and expanding kernel can be had, in case you update the hardware, The package includes kernel settings and several options for building gentoo and afterwards installation.

 WARNING: This script results in erasing the computer entire hard disk.
 All data lost.